Send to a friend

 However, he notes that the findings are valid for the North Atlantic Ocean region only, and could be different for other ocean regions.

 Currently, Altieri and fellow researchers are working to overcome that constraint by launching a study based on samples from Cape Point in South Africa.
 “The scale of pollution is much smaller in the air from the Southern Ocean, and it has a larger ocean basin than the northern Atlantic,” Altieri notes.
-Such a study would be advantageous for the South African scientist, says Joubert.
-“We have access to dedicated research platforms and high performance computing capabilities to develop climate models as well as the technical capabilities required to ask and answer difficult climate questions,” Joubert adds.

 This piece was produced by SciDev.Net’s Sub-Saharan Africa English desk.